Innovation News Center

 The INC is organized around a “super desk” where an assignment manager and news managers from web, television and radio are seated.
 Directly adjacent are seats for senior producers to manage the coverage on each platform.
 Three pods of nearly 24 seats each hold journalism and telecommunication students as they report and produce stories.
 Sprinkled through are breakout rooms for team meetings, television and radio editing rooms and audio booths.
 The space also includes a mini-studio (or “live-shot area”) where the College’s students create video content for streaming and for broadcast on WUFT-TV and WRUF-TV.

-The second floor space includes a video editing laboratory, a conference room and newsroom space for the College’s and ESPN 850 WRUF sports operations and reporting.
+The second floor space includes a video editing laboratory, a conference room and the College’s content and product incubator, Hatch.
 All of these spaces overlook the news floor and are connected by two open staircases and bathed in natural light from the clerestory window overhead.